 hygiene: conditions and practices conducive to the preservation of health

 In common usage, hygiene means vigilant cleanliness against germs and use of safety equipment to protect against a hostile environment.
-But hygiene includes all healthy conditions and practices.
+Actually, hygiene includes all healthy conditions and practices.
 It is fearless, relaxed, and respectful of life’s resilience.

 Natural Hygiene makes all this explicit.
 It identifies “preservation” with life’s defining characteristic of self-preservation.
 And it identifies “conditions and practices conducive” to health with the normal conditions of life.
 Thus it recognizes the self-preserving organism and seeks to provide it with normal conditions of life in both sickness and health.
 This originates in hygiene’s observation of ubiquitous health in nature, where organisms also get injured and sick, yet only normal conditions of life exist.
 For humans, these conditions and practices, both physiological and social, include:

-- sleep and rest, poise, exercise, cleanliness, work
+- rest, work, poise, exercise, cleanliness

-- camaraderie, affection, sex, love
+- family & friends, camaraderie, affection, sex, love

 Shelton describes hygiene as “the employment of materials, agents, and influences that have a normal relationship to life, in the preservation and restoration of health according to well-defined laws and demonstrated principles of nature.”2 These laws are the absolute heart of hygiene and thus a great key to understanding it.
 Please read them in the appendices when you finish this section.